-A taxpayer who is an employer and employs a machine tool, metal trade apprentice or plastic process technician apprentice enrolled and registered under the terms of a qualified program will be allowed a credit against the tax imposed by Chapter 11 of Title 44.
+Cite: 44-11-41 Reliability estimate: 1 A taxpayer who is an employer and employs a machine tool, metal trade apprentice or plastic process technician apprentice enrolled and registered under the terms of a qualified program will be allowed a credit against the tax imposed by Chapter 11 of Title 44.
 The number of apprenticeships for which tax credit is allowed must exceed the average number of apprenticeships begun during the 5 preceding years.
 The amount of the credit is 50% of the actual wages paid to the qualifying apprentice or \$4,800 whichever is less.
 The credit is not refundable and amounts of credit not deductible in the taxable year may not be carried over to the following year.
 Source: Statistics taken from actual personal income tax returns filed in 2001 for tax year 2000; corporate information was not available.
+Revenue foregone: 2005 - \$0 (No claims) Number of taxpayers: 2005 - 0 Law Comparison: Only Connecticut has a similar provision.
 Connecticut: Connecticut's provisions include credit for apprenticeships in machine tool, metal, plastics and plastic-related trades.

-Connecticut Law Cite: Title 12, Chapter 208, Part 1, Section 12-217g

-6. Hydroelectric Power Credit:
+Connecticut Law Cite: Title 12, Chapter 208, Part 1, Section 12-217g 4.
+Hydroelectric Power Credit: